- What is an online ordering system, and how does it work in restaurants?

 - What trends are we seeing in online ordering systems for restaurants, and where is this technology headed in the future?

 Today, more and more restaurants are offering online ordering systems as a way to streamline the ordering process for their customers.
-These systems typically allow users to place their orders via a website or app to view restaurant menus and select their desired items.
+These systems typically allow users to place their orders via a website or third party app to view restaurant menus and select their desired items.

 Once an order is placed, it is sent directly to the kitchen, where it is prepared and ready for pick-up or delivery.

 While online ordering systems offer many benefits for both restaurants and customers alike, there are some things to keep in mind when using them.
-For example, restaurant online ordering system may require a setup fee or subscription fee to access all of its features.
+For example, this restaurant online ordering system may require a setup fee or subscription fee to access all of its features.